Azure/azure-powershell/src/RedisCache/RedisCache/help/Az.RedisCache.md

 Gets a Redis Cache.

 ### [Get-AzRedisCacheAccessPolicy](Get-AzRedisCacheAccessPolicy.md)
-Gets the detailed information about access policy/policies of the Redis Cache
+Get the detailed information about Access Policy(s) of the Redis Cache

 ### [Get-AzRedisCacheAccessPolicyAssignment](Get-AzRedisCacheAccessPolicyAssignment.md)
-{{ Fill in the Synopsis }}
+Get the detailed information about Access Policy Assignment(s) (Redis User(s)) of the Redis Cache

 ### [Get-AzRedisCacheFirewallRule](Get-AzRedisCacheFirewallRule.md)
 Get firewall rules set on Redis Cache.